vgalanti/RefCM/README.md

 ### Jupyter Notebook Examples <a name="notebook-examples"></a>

-We have put together some examples in jupyter notebooks under [/vignettes](./experiments/) so that you can start utilizing RefCM right away!
+We’ve put together a few example Jupyter notebooks under [/vignettes](./vignettes/) to help you start using RefCM right away.
+Our starter example, [brain.ipynb](vignettes/brain.ipynb), walks you through applying the method to the Allen Brain Atlas datasets.